Artificially intelligent agents in the social and behavioral sciences: A history and outlook: The age of generative AI

-\paragraph{Improving analysis tools} Foundation models like LLMs are capable of many forms of text and image analyses; maybe not as reliably or with the same interpretability as specialized NLP or image analysis tools, but very cheaply and accessibly.
+\paragraph{Improving analysis tools} Foundation models like LLMs are capable of many forms of text and image analyses; maybe not as reliably or with the same interpretability as specialized NLP or image analysis tools, but very accessibly.
 For example, Bermejo \textit{et al.}~\cite{bermejo2024llms} note that for some classification tasks, LLMs can be more accurate than human annotators.
-Krugmann and Hartmann~\cite{krugmann2024sentiment} are equally optimistic about LLMs' capabilities for sentiment analysis~\cite{gautam2025survey}, while Refs.~\cite{tornberg} and \cite{eddie_annotation} presents the opportunities and risks of using LLMs to analyze text.
+Krugmann and Hartmann~\cite{krugmann2024sentiment} are equally optimistic about LLMs' capabilities for sentiment analysis~\cite{gautam2025survey}, while Refs.~\cite{tornberg} and \cite{eddie_annotation} present the opportunities and risks of using LLMs to analyze text.
 Furthermore, Karjus~\cite{karjus} lists topic classification, historical event cause analysis, social network inference, and missing-data augmentation as suitable tasks for AI in the social sciences.

-\paragraph{Replacing scientists by chatbots} Replacing people by chatbots is an idea that has not stopped with experiments and media analysis---several studies have sketched how chatbots can replace scientists either for some specific tasks~\cite{wuttke2024,focus_group} or entirely~\cite{closed_loop,sakana_ai,boiko2023autonomous,wang_disco}.
+\paragraph{Replacing scientists with AI} Replacing people with chatbots is an idea that has not stopped with experiments and media analysis---several studies have sketched how chatbots and AI agents can replace scientists either for some specific tasks~\cite{wuttke2024,focus_group,engzell_wilmers_2026,nguyen-trung2025} or entirely~\cite{closed_loop,sakana_ai,boiko2023autonomous,wang_disco,gottweis2026}.
 Among the partial tasks where AI could potentially replace social and behavioral scientists are conversational interviews~\cite{wuttke2024} and moderation in focus groups~\cite{focus_group}.
 The papers proposing AI scientists covering the entire scientific process are usually focused on natural science or engineering, but are also sufficiently general to seem relevant to the social and behavioral sciences.
 Some of these papers are more programmatic in nature~\cite{closed_loop}, whereas others have implemented pipelines and proven that automated paper production can pass the scrutiny of human peer review~\cite{sakana_ai,boiko2023autonomous}.